-- 122. Prior to approval of any grading or construction plans or maps, the Developer shall provide any necessary rights of entry, drainage easements, slope and/or grading easements, as may be required by the City Engineer, from adjoining property owners.
+- 121. Prior to approval of any grading or construction plans or maps, the Developer shall provide any necessary rights of entry, drainage easements, slope and/or grading easements, as may be required by the City Engineer, from adjoining property owners.
+Refer also to Advisory Notes. - 122.
+The Developer shall also provide written approval from the CCWD and the oil pipeline easement holders and operators for the proposed work within any easements controlled by said parties.
 Refer also to Advisory Notes. - 123.
-The Developer shall also provide written approval from the CCWD and the oil pipeline easement holders and operators for the proposed work within any easements controlled by said parties.
-Refer also to Advisory Notes. - 124.
-All work shall be designed and constructed in accordance with the Municipal Code, as well as the City's Standard Plans, Contra Costa County plans where applicable, and Specifications. - 125.
-Upon recording of the final map, the City shall be given a full size, reproducible, Mylar photocopy of the recorded map and an electronic file of the map in a form which can be imported into AutoCAD, and configured as directed by the City Engineer. - 126.
-Upon completion of the improvements and prior to City Council acceptance, the City shall be given a full size, reproducible copy of the improvement plans, and an electronic version in AutoCAD, annotated to reflect any changes that occurred during construction and signed by the Project Engineer, on USB key or-other means acceptable to the City Engineer. - 127.
-Should the construction of any offsite improvements shown on the tentative map or required in these conditions of approval, necessitate the acquisition of sufficient title or interest in lands not controlled by the Developer, the Developer shall make a good faith effort to obtain the necessary title or interest prior to the filing of the final map pursuant to Section 66457 of the Subdivision Map Act.
-If the Developer is unable to obtain the necessary title or interest and has demonstrated a good faith effort to the City's satisfaction (including, but not limited to, preparation of an appraisal and submittal of a bona fide offer based on the appraisal), the City shall approve the final map, and, within 120 days of filing of the final map, obtain the necessary title or interest in accordance with Section 66462.5 of the Subdivision Map Act.
-The Developer shall pay for all costs, including City's legal, overhead, and administrative costs, involved in the acquisition of the necessary title or interest. - 128.
+All work shall be designed and constructed in accordance with the Municipal Code, as well as the City's Standard Plans, City of Concord plans, and Contra Costa County plans where applicable, and Specifications. - 124.
+Upon recording of the Final Map, the City shall be given a full size, reproducible, Mylar photocopy of the recorded map and an electronic file of the map in a form which can be imported into AutoCAD, and configured as directed by the City Engineer. - 125.
+Upon completion of the improvements and prior to City Council acceptance, the City shall be given a full size, reproducible copy of the improvement plans, and an electronic version in AutoCAD, annotated to reflect any changes that occurred during construction and signed by the Project Engineer, on USB key or other means acceptable to the City Engineer. - 126.
+Should the construction of any improvements shown on the Vesting Tentative Map or required in these conditions of approval, necessitate the acquisition of sufficient title or interest in lands not controlled by the Developer, the Developer shall make a good faith effort to obtain the necessary title or interest prior to the filing of the Final Map pursuant to Section 66457 of the Subdivision Map Act.
+If the Developer is unable to obtain the necessary title or interest and has demonstrated a good faith effort to the City's satisfaction (including, but not limited to, preparation of an appraisal and submittal of a bona fide offer based on the appraisal), the City shall approve the Final Map, and, within 120 days of filing of the Final Map, obtain the necessary title or interest in accordance with Section 66462.5 of the Subdivision Map Act.
+The Developer shall pay for all costs, including City's legal, overhead, and administrative costs, involved in the acquisition of the necessary title or interest. - 127.
 At the City's sole discretion, if the Developer has made the good faith effort described above and was not able to obtain the required rights of entry or easements, in lieu of the City obtaining the necessary rights of entry and/or easements, the City may allow the proposed improvements to be modified to eliminate the need for such rights of entry and/or easements.
-Should the City allow such modifications and prior to the filing of the final map, the

-Developer shall provide a non-refundable cash deposit or cash bond, in an amount to be determined by the City Engineer, for use by the City in the completion of the improvements as shown on the tentative map at some time in the future.

-129. The Developer shall underground the wires from the south side of Marsh Creek Road, across the development, to the CCWD property.
+Should the City allow such modifications and prior to the filing of the Final Map, the Developer shall provide a non-refundable cash deposit or cash bond, in an amount to be determined by the City Engineer, for use by the City in the completion of the improvements as shown on the Vesting Tentative Map at some time in the future. - 128.
+The Developer shall underground the wires from the south side of Marsh Creek Road, across the development, to the CCWD property.
 All new utility lines shall be underground including those crossing Marsh Creek Road.